 What Is Video Encoding?

 Have you ever transferred any video files to another device?
 It is indeed a task.
 This is because video files are heavy in size.
 It is primarily since these files contain immense data in seconds.
-Did you ever think about how video streaming platforms manage to transfer data over the internet?
+Did you ever think about how live video streaming platform manage to transfer data over the internet?
 Video encoding comes into the role here.
 It is a process of compressing the RAW video files into a more manageable form or in short if helps in reducing their size.
 This technology helps in making on-demand and real-time or live streaming possible over the internet.

 Why Is Video Encoding Important For Video Streaming?